-We explored the ways that photography affects our journeys in the August 2019 issue of Silkroad, the in-flight magazine of Cathay Dragon.
+We explored the ways that photography affects our journeys in the August 2019 issue of our in-flight magazine.
 We investigated how Instagram has changed places and asked photographers with different specialities to share the secrets of their craft.
 Indeed, putting together the dedicated issue was a reminder of the enduring power of a professional photo.

 From the dozens of shoots we commission annually for print and digital features, we’ve selected our favourite original travel photos of 2019, including a drone shot of Hong Kong’s Lantau Island, above.
 The following images celebrate so many sides of travel, from cutting-edge architecture to vast, mysterious landscapes to serendipitous moments.

 Click on the related link to learn more about the story behind each photo; we hope they will inspire some photo-worthy adventures of your own.

 The founder of Rinjani Women Adventures is blazing a trail for women in tourism in her Indonesian village.
 Come along on a three-day trek up to the summit of Mount Rinjani, an active volcano.
 Read more

 Reshaping the Skyline of Tsim Sha Tsui

 Local photographer Derry Ainsworth captures the gleaming Rosewood Hong Kong hotel tower and the revamped Avenue of the Stars – two of the many notable 2019 developments that have brought glamour to this harbourfront district in Kowloon.
 Read more

 Gisela Alesbrook, the head chef of Hong Kong’s Hotal Colombo, returns to her roots to showcase the best of Sri Lanka’s under-represented cuisine, including its freshly caught seafood.
 Read more